22 - 24 Oct 2024

 Potential Risks Related to Data Security and Compliance

-• Compliance issues: cloud service companies must follow certain regulations set by different industries, such as GDPR and HIPAA.
+Cloud service companies must follow certain regulations set by different industries, such as GDPR and HIPAA, or face hefty fines.

 Ensuring Robust Security Measures Are in Place

-• Access controls: to prevent unwanted access, implement stringent access controls and multi-factor authentication.
+To prevent unwanted access, implement stringent access controls

 Cloud Services You Might Use

-1. Azure Security Center offers unified control of security and protection against advanced threats.
+Azure Security Center offers unified control of security and protection against advanced threats

 Service Reliability